 City of Nevada - ETJ/City Limits

-The City of Nevada city limits is in green/yellow.
+The City of Nevada city limits is shown in pink and outlined in red.

 What is the extraterritorial jurisdiction and why was it created?